Over-Stimulated, Overly-Friendly Dogs

 High value rewards - if he's on an adrenaline high, kibble won't cut it.
 It needs to be moist and smelly.
 You need real meat, organ meat, cheese, canned food in a squeeze tube, deli meat.

 No tight leashes - short, but no tension.
 Brake and release.
-Keep him close, but be sure his weight is evenly distributed and he is standing in balance, not leaning against a tight leash.
+Keep him close and limit where he can go, but be sure his weight is evenly distributed and he is standing in balance, not leaning against a tight leash.
 Be aware that a large portion of pulling is YOU!

 Eyes and noses to themselves.
 Pay attention to how the dogs around you are feeling.
 Your dog may be super-friendly but if the dog he is dying to meet is shrinking away redirect his attention on you.
 If your dog's gaze is causing another dog to act up, please get his attention back on you.